SimonMaracine/Nine-Morris-3D/DISTRIBUTION.md

 ## Windows

-- Build the binary as per `BUILD.md`
+- Build the binaries as per `BUILD.md`
 - Export the assets

 ```txt